 However, I also wanted to see the south, which is famous for nature.
 So the second half of our trip was devoted to a road trip around southern Ethiopia.
 This part of the country is full of beautiful lakes and national parks.

 WHAT TO DO IN ARBA MINCH

-The first stop was the city of Arba Minch.
+We used the modern city of Arba Minch as our base.
 It’s a new and nicely laid out city, with a Haile resort at the top of a mountain overlooking two lakes.
-This was one of my favorite hotels in Ethiopia.
+The Haile resorts form part of a hospitality chain owned by Ethiopian’s most famous athletes.
+The chain is well-run and each hotel has its own charms.
+The Haile resort in Arba Minch was one of my favorite hotels in Ethiopia.

 I loved the views from the room at the Haile Resort Arba Minch and we ate every meal on the terrace.
 In fact, I spent as much time as possible outside, just gazing at the view.
 This really made me feel close to nature.

-One of the highlights of visiting Arba Minch is seeing the village of the Dorze people.
+One of the highlights of visiting Arba Minch is driving up the mountains to see the village of the Dorze people.
 The Dorze people belong to one of the oldest tribes in Ethiopia.
-They live high up on a mountain in a village with also offers traditional accommodations for tourists.
+They live in a high-altitude area, in a village with also offers traditional accommodations for tourists.

 I loved the views from the room and we ate every meal on the terrace.
 In fact, I spent as much time as possible outside, gazing at the view.
 This really made me feel close to nature.

 Adventurous tourists get to sleep in a typical Dorze hut.
 It’s simple but it looked so comfortable.
 In fact, when I peeked inside and saw the thick blankets on the wooden beds, I was tempted to stay the night too.